saviosailas/LAMP-qemu-virtual-machine/fresh-install-vm/README.md

 #### This is fresh vm created after installing OS.
 ##### No additional software is installed in this image.
 ##### This VM configured with community repository for apk

+### Not useful for LAMP setup due to low hard disk space